asimihsan/notes/[course] human computer interaction - 2012 - 002.md

 -	**Recognition over recall**
 	-	Avoid codes.
 Else you'll see post-it notes for people trying to help remember them.
-	-	Lead with resonable defaults to avoid awkward intermediary steps.
+	-	Lead with reasonable defaults to avoid awkward intermediary steps.
 	-	Previews allow recognition and more efficient.
 -	**Flexibility and efficiency**
 	-	Shortcuts for experts.